rx-viper/elektronik-und-software/README.md

-# Rexus project VIPER: Elektronik and Software
+# REXUS project VIPER: Elektronik and Software

 ### Structure of this repository